craftcodiness/arduino-lights/README.md

 This polyglot (Ruby/Python) library opens a serial port to communicate with an Arduino, allowing programs to send messages to a receiving process on the Arduino that controls ws2801- and ws2812-chipset LED strips.
 The Arduino must have been programmed with [@edwardmccaughan's](https://github.com/edwardmccaughan) [rgb_led_control](https://github.com/edwardmccaughan/rgb_led_control) firmware.

 Today, this supports two devices - the LED ring, and the LED matrix.
-Both have similar APIs, but the LED matrix requires an explicit `draw_screen` command to be sent after the pixel data has been updated before anything will be rendered.
+Both have similar APIs, but the LED matrix requires an explicit `end_frame` command to be sent after the pixel data has been updated before anything will be rendered.

 ## Table of Contents